donkadaharsha/Rare-Labs-MarketPlace/README.md

 ## Web Application Security
 HTTPS: The marketplace frontend is deployed using HTTPS, ensuring encrypted communication between users and the application, mitigating the risk of data interception and tampering.
 Content Security Policy (CSP): Implementing CSP headers helps mitigate the risk of XSS (Cross-Site Scripting) attacks by specifying approved sources for content, scripts, and other resources.

+# Challenges and resolution

+ Gas Costs: With the initial contract developed, the gas cost was too high but then I reduced the complexity of the contract.
+That led to reduction of gas price as well for deployment.

+ Deletion of sold out NFTs: I wanted to remove the sold out NFTs from the IPFS so it wont be listed in marketplace once bought, but it needed an overhead of CRUD operation.
+Insead, I chose to blur out the sold out items (still displayed, but not available to buy!).

 # References
 Alchemy: https://www.youtube.com/watch?v=y6JfVdcJh1k&t=5078s